Glimpses of the early 1960s’ cultural revival in response to desperation

-For more recent social issues in rural Hunan, see here.
+For more recent social issues in rural Hunan, click here; for famines in China and Ukraine, here.

 The material here is based on Jasper Becker, Hungry ghosts and Dikötter, Mao’s great famine, consulting the indexes under Hunan.
 The famine in some provinces, notably Henan, was considerably worse: I won’t attempt to summarize the abundant material here, but again it is described by Becker, Dikötter, et al. For refs. to Henan folk opera troupes begging during the famine, see Zhongguo quyi zhi, Henan juan, pp.735–40.
 For the great famines of Ukraine and China, see here.